Transtheoretical model: Travel research

 Different outcome measures were used to assess the effectiveness of the intervention.
 Health-centred intervention studies measured BMI, weight, waist circumference as well as general health.
 However, only one of three found a significant change in general health, while BMI and other measures had no effect.
 Measures that are associated with both health and sustainability were more common.
 Effects were reported as number of car trips, distance travelled, main mode share etc. Results varied due to greatly differing approaches.
 In general, car use could be reduced between 6% and 55%, while use of the alternative mode (walking, biking and/or public transport) increased between 11% and 150%.
 These results indicate a shift to action or maintenance stage, some researchers investigated attitude shifts such as the willingness to change.
 Attitudes towards using alternative modes improved with approximately 20% to 70%.
 Many of the intervention studies did not clearly differentiate between the five stages, but categorised participants in pre-action and action stage.
 This approach makes it difficult to assess the effects per stage.
 Also, interventions included different processes of change; in many cases these processes are not matched to the recommended stage.
 It highlights the need to develop a standardised approach for travel intervention design.
-Identifying and assessing which processes are most effective in the context of travel behaviour change should be a priority in the future in order to secure the role of TTM in travel behaviour research.